 Search Panel contains two input fields - one for entering a nucleotide sequence and the other for a restriction enzyme name.
 A search for a sequence can be done with both DNA and RNA sequences ('U's will be converted to 'T's).
 The sequence can contain numbers, spaces, hyphens, and other non-letter characters, all of which will be automatically removed.
 Letters other than A, C, T, G and U will be interpreted as degeneration symbols (if compliant with the IUPAC rules).
 All other alphabet characters will prevent any successful search.
 Although the sequence input field displays only one short line, a sequence of any length can be entered and searched for.
 It is also possible to search for a reverse complement of the sequence (click the Find Rev. Compl. button).

-To check for the presence of recognition sites of a restriction enzyme, type or paste the enzyme name in the search field labelled "restriction site" and click the Find button.
+To check for the presence of recognition sites of a restriction enzyme, type or paste the enzyme name in the search field labeled "restriction site" and click the Find button.
 The restriction site search field is case sensitive, but not sensitive to space characters in the names so both "EcoRI" and "EcoR I" will be recognized, but "ecori" will be not.
 After performing a successful search for a sequence or a restriction site, yellow marked results will be displayed in the Visualization Field just below the search panel.
 You can click them to select the corresponding sequences in the Editor Field.
 Use a click followed by a Ctrl+click to select sequence ranges.

 Feature Panel lists all the defined sequence features and provides management of their properties and visualization options.
 The handling of sequence features is described in detail in the part Sequence Features.